What is Cartilage and What Does it Do?

 How is cartilage different than bone?

-Bone is very hard and stiff, but cartilage can bend a little so they can cushion the weight of things pressing against it.
-Cartilage also feels smooth so your bones don’t rub against each other.
+Bone is hard and stiff, but cartilage can bend a little to cushion the weight of things pressing against it.
+Cartilage also feels smooth, so your bones don’t rub against each other.

 This is a big difference!
 While bones have lots of nerves and blood vessels, cartilage does not.